 If you are a member of an occupational pension scheme, your employer is likely to contribute to it.
 If your employer makes a contribution to your occupational scheme, it is a tax-free benefit for you.

 If you make contributions to an occupational scheme, your contributions are probably taken from your pay before your tax is worked out (‘net pay arrangements’), so you get tax relief immediately – provided you are a taxpayer.
 For example, if you pay tax at the basic rate of 20% and authorise a monthly contribution of £50, the actual cost of the contribution to you will be only £40, and you save tax of £10 (£50 at 20%).
-However you will not get any tax relief on your £50 contribution if your earnings are less than the personal allowance, which is £12,500 in 2019/20, meaning your £50 contribution will cost you £50.
+However, you will not get any tax relief on your £50 contribution if your earnings are less than the personal allowance, which is £12,500 in 2019/20, meaning your £50 contribution will cost you £50.
+More on this below.

 What is a rebate only personal pension or appropriate personal pension?